RowlandOti/KokoKeyboard/README.md

 Calling `keyboard.registerEditText()` enables the specific `EditText` to use the custom keyboard.
 The first argument determines the type of keypad that will be used.
-Currently the options supported are `KokoKeyboardView.INPUT_TYPE_QWERTY` and `KokoKeyboardView.INPUT_TYPE_NUM`.
+Currently the options supported are `KokoKeyboardView.INPUT_TYPE_QWERTY` and `KokoKeyboardView.INPUT_TYPE_QWERTY_NUM `.
 We have various key types like `SquareKeyView` for normal `char` entry and `RectangularKeyView` to handle special actions.

 ### Coming Soon